 DUES

 Annual membership dues will not be collected.
 Instead, the VTFEA will be funded by sponsorships from organizations who are tangentially affiliated with Vermont federal employees and organizations.
 Sponsorships are totally voluntary and no tangible benefit will be afforded a sponsor.
-The sponsor will be acknowledged as a VTFEA partner on the VTFEA website (www.vtfea.wordpress.gov) and at any event for which they are a sponsor.
+The sponsor will be acknowledged as a VTFEA partner on the VTFEA website (www.vtfea.org) and at any event for which they are a sponsor.
 This relationship can be terminated by the VTFEA at any time.

 BYLAWS OF THE